nuxt/nuxt/docs/content/index.md

 The Hybrid [Vue]{.text-primary} Framework

 #description
-Build you next application with Vue 3 and experience hybrid rendering, powerful data fetching and new features.
+Build your next application with Vue 3 and experience hybrid rendering, powerful data fetching and new features.
 Nuxt 3 is an open source framework making web development simple and powerful.

 #secondary-button